JamesCC/VMXProxyPy/readme.md

 ### Installing on a Raspberry Pi

-I have had great success in following the above instructions for a standard Raspberry Pi linux install.
+I have had great success in following the above instructions for a standard Raspberry Pi Linux install.
 The original Raspberry Pi is more than powerful enough.

-This is a very cheap (~£30) mini computer which runs linux.
+This is a very cheap (~£30) mini computer which runs Linux.
 With a serial port adapter and a USB power supply it becomes your very own terminal adapter for the V-Mixer.
-Unless you buy a wifi dongle, you will need to connect it to your wireless router via an ethernet cable.
+Unless you buy a WiFi dongle, you will need to connect it to your wireless router via an Ethernet cable.

 See <http://www.raspberrypi.org/> for more info.

-I used the Raspbian "Wheezy" linux install.
-Once that is in place you can just follow the instructions for linux above to install and get a service running (you won't need to install git or python as they will already be installed).
+I used the Raspbian "Wheezy" Linux install.
+Once that is in place you can just follow the instructions for Linux above to install and get a service running (you won't need to install git or python as they will already be installed).

 The Raspberry Pi boots within 20 seconds, and needs no user interaction, so can be boxed and left